The Benefits of Fanfiction

 When I just hear the word “fanfiction,” I think of smutty romances and fan theories that make no sense.
+(And, unfortunately, the search trends for fanfiction reflect the same ideas.)
 That’s really sad (and I sincerely apologize to any fanfiction writers here).
 However, when I’m thinking about fanfiction, and thinking about writing fanfiction, I remember I started with fanfiction.
 I think instead of creativity and development and inexperienced (but still admirable) writing.

 Before we get into the actual benefits, I’m going to tell you a story.
 My “first good novel,” The Half-Elves (if you’ve been here a while there’s no way you haven’t heard of this before), started out as a fanfiction of The Legend of Zelda, or more accurately its spin-off game Link’s Crossbow Training.
 With Link’s Crossbow Training you don’t see any of the characters except Link, you just see the world.
 The world is really interesting, so seven-year-old me decided it would be cool to write a story set there.
 Link, of course, played a crucial role, and I looked up who Zelda was to see how she’d fit in as well.
-Anyway, a 17k novella (which I thought was a novel, at the time) was born.
-Every one of the characters was original aside from Link and Zelda until I finally got Twilight Princess for my birthday one year and ended up inserting other game characters, and the world was vague enough (I stink at description) and the characters were different enough that it became easy – once I realized that you can’t, in fact, publish fanfiction like a normal novel – to simply change names and make it original fiction.
-Even before that, I’d been writing “novels” (younger me really did not grasp the concept of a novel; my earliest “novels” were something like five pages long each, with big handwriting) heavily based on the Magic Kingdom of Landover books by Terry Brooks.
+Anyway, over the course of 4-5 years a 17k novella was born (which I thought was a novel, at the time).
+Every one of the characters was original aside from Link and Zelda until I finally got Twilight Princess for my birthday one year and ended up inserting other game characters, and the world was vague enough (thanks to poor description) and the characters were different enough that it became easy—once I realized that you can’t, in fact, publish fanfiction like a normal novel—to simply change names and make it original fiction.
+Even before that, I’d been writing “novels” heavily based on the Magic Kingdom of Landover books by Terry Brooks.
+(Younger me really did not grasp the concept of a novel; my earliest “novels” were something like five pages long each, with big handwriting.)
 Now, nine years later, I’m rebuilding that whole universe so that I can make it even better, rewrite those novels (so that they’re actually novels this time), and eventually publish them.
 Fanfiction can become much more.

 Okay, long-winded story finished.
 Now let’s get into actual concrete benefits.